AleksandarMicovic/aleks.rs.old/pages/unix/the_unix_way.md

 title: The Unix Way
-summary: A collection of articles and interesting things.
-author: Aleksandar Micovic
+author: Aleksandar Mićović
-type: page
+type: content
-tags: [unix, philosophy]
+tags: []
 date: 2013-03-29
-updated: 2013-03-30
+updated: 2013-11-29

-## So we begin...
+### So we begin...

 <span class='code'>ls</span> does one thing and does it well.
 It lists files.